-PART A Preliminary Information Describes the purpose and structure of the DCP and advertising and notification requirements for various development and application types.
+PART A Preliminary Information Describes the purpose and structure of the DCP.
+Advertising and notification requirements are now addressed in the Community Participation Plan available on Council's website.
 PART B General Provisions Provides controls that relate to all development and land including environmental protection, heritage, design excellence, advertising and signage, public art, the public domain, transport and parking, accessibility and safety.
 PART C Residential Development Provides controls for residential development including new and alterations and additions to single and dual occupancy development and multi dwelling housing, residential flat buildings and the residential component of shop top housing.
 PART D Commercial Development Provides controls for commercial development including restricted premises, and footpath seating for restaurants and cafes.
 PART E Site Specific Development Provides specific controls for development located within Bondi Junction, Bondi Beach and Waverley's other commercial centres known as Local Village Centres.
 PART F Development Specific Provides controls on specific development types including shared accommodation, tourist and visitor accommodation, and places of public worship.
-Definitions & Abbreviations Defines terms and abbreviations used in this DCP that are not defined by either the EP&amp;A Act or the WLEP 2012.
+Definitions & Abbreviations Defines terms and abbreviations used in this DCP that are not defined by either the EP&A Act or the WLEP 2012.